Mirror symmetry and rigid structures of generalized K3 surfaces: Generalized K3 surfaces

-Therefore $B$ is a closed real $(1,1)$-form and $\pm \omega$ is a K\"ahler form with respect to $J$.

 A hyperK\"ahler structure is then defined as a special instance of a K\"ahler structure.
-Recall first that a K\"ahler form $\omega$ on a K3 surface is a hyperK\"ahler form if
+Recall first that a K\"ahler form $\omega$ on a K3 surface is a hyperK\"ahler form if $2\omega^2=C\sigma \wedge \overline{\sigma}$ for some $C \in \R$, which may be assumed to be $1$ by rescaling $\sigma$.